UQ-RCC/hpc-docs/guides/List-of-Software.md

 >
 >These lists have been created on login nodes.
 >
->Software built under /sw/auto will have an architecture specific installation location (login nodes are "epyc3")
+>Software built under /sw/auto will have an architecture specific installation location (login nodes are "epyc3")<br>
->Software built under /sw/local may only be available on the architectures where they have been installed (e.g. "epyc3").
+>Software built under /sw/local may only be available on the architectures where they have been installed (e.g. "epyc3").<br>
 >Software built under /sw/local/.../noarch can be used on any architecture that makes sense to use. <br>
-The noarch software is either provided by software containers, or, is a commercial software product. (e.g. MATLAB)
+The noarch software is either provided by software containers, or, is a commercial software product. (e.g. MATLAB)<br>
+>GPU nodes will have additional software for utilising (e.g. CUDA for NVidia GPU nodes) and GPU specific software.

 ## Overview List